rc9000/nd2-worker-plugin-aci/README.md

 * emulate the regular Netdisco SNMP-based arpnip to store fvCEp MAC/IP pairs like normal arp table entries
 * enhance Netdisco discovery to enable L2 and L3 layers on the controller, so it is eligible for arpnip and macsuck jobs
 * populate Netdisco `custom_fields` with ACI-specifc attributes
+* stores model and serial numbers of fabric extenders, which seems to be impossible with SNMP-only means

 ## Installation